cwpearson/llvmvm/README.md

 ## Installing

-Install the LLVMVM files.
-This will not modify your default terminal environment in any way.
-Until LLVMVM is more stable, you will have to source the `llvmvm.sh` script in every terminal.

-Warning - this will replace the current `~/.llvmvm/bin` and `~/.llvmvm/scripts`

-    ./install.sh && source ~/.llvmvm/scripts/llvmvm.sh
+    bash < <(curl -s -S -L https://raw.githubusercontent.com/cwpears/llvmvm/master/binscripts/llvmvm-installer)

+This will download the LLVMVM scripts to `$HOME/.llvmvm`, and modify your `.bashrc` (or equivalent) to source the LLVMVM environment scripts.

 ## Removing

-Remove `~/.llvmvm` and open a new terminal.
+Delete `$HOME/.llvmvm`.
+Optionally also remove a line like

+    [[ -s "/home/username/.llvmvm/scripts/llvmvm.sh" ]] && source "/home/username/.llvmvm/scripts/llvmvm.sh"

+from your `.bashrc` or equivalent

 ### Quick Start (installing from source)

 Check supported LLVM tags

-    source ~/.llvmvm/scripts/llvmvm.sh
     llvmvm listalltags

 Choose a tag to install